AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="How does Adobe Acrobat Services manage content and identity data?" slot_id="data-security-privacy-how-does-adobe-acrobate-services-manage-content-identity-data">

-The geographic location of identity data is on the AWS network; stored in multi-region, load-balanced data centers located in Virginia (US-East).
+The geographic location of identity data is on the AWS network, stored in multi region, load balanced data centers located in Virginia (US East), Oregon (US West), Ireland (EU West), and Singapore (AP Southeast).
 Identity data is replicated across all data centers.

-Adobe complies with applicable laws regarding cross-border data transfers as outlined in greater detail at <a href="<https://www.adobe.com/privacy/eudatatransfers.html>">https://www.adobe.com/privacy/eudatatransfers.html</a>
+Adobe complies with applicable laws regarding cross border data transfers as outlined in greater detail at https://www.adobe.com/privacy/eudatatransfers.html.

-You can also check out the Adobe Acrobat Services Security Overview: <a href="<https://www.adobe.com/content/dam/cc/en/security/pdfs/AdobeDocumentServices_SecurityOverview.pdf>">https://www.adobe.com/content/dam/cc/en/security/pdfs/AdobeDocumentServices_SecurityOverview.pdf</a>

 </AccordionItem>

 <AccordionItem header="Can you host my data in a specific region (e.g. the EU)?" slot_id="data-security-privacy-can-you-host-my-data-in-specific-region">

-Currently, our data centers are in the United States.
-Adding data centers in EU is on our roadmap.

-Adobe complies with applicable laws regarding cross-border data transfers as outlined in greater detail at <a href="<https://www.adobe.com/privacy/eudatatransfers.html>">https://www.adobe.com/privacy/eudatatransfers.html</a>.
+Yes.
+Adobe Acrobat Services processes documents in the United States (US East) or the European Union (Ireland), and you can select the region for each API call.
+Adobe complies with applicable laws regarding cross border data transfers as outlined in greater detail at https://www.adobe.com/privacy/eudatatransfers.html

 </AccordionItem>